Search

 You can have syphilis and not know it!
 Many people do not notice any symptoms.
 However, even with no symptoms, if left untreated syphilis can cause serious health problems.

-Syphilis cases are increasing in Thunder Bay & District!
+Syphilis cases are increasing in Thunder Bay and across the district!

 January 10, 2019